KaiTheRedNinja/Jumbleum/Notes.docc/SATs/SAT.md

 - **Use highlights and annotations.** All sections allow you to highlight, and the English section allows you to annotate text.
 Use these features to help you remember important details.
 - **Identify the important parts of the question.** There WILL be parts of the passage or question which are irrelevant, or innocuous parts that are actually important.
 - **Use Desmos.** For most graph or inequality related questions, you can use desmos to find the solution very easily.
+- **Have drinks and a snack.** Theres a break in the middle, so bring a drink and a snack to keep you going.
+- **Watch the time.** Some people suggest hiding the timer - I say keep it on.
+Just know that for the reading/writing section, the faster questions are actually at the back.
+- **Sleep Early.** Exactly what it says.
+SATs are early, so sleep early.

 ## Topics